hbp23/javafx-expense-tracker/README.md

 # JavaFX Expense Tracker

-A desktop application to track personal expenses.
+A desktop application to track monthly expenses and budgets.
 Built with **JavaFX** using an MVC design pattern.
-Users can add, edit, and view transactions with categories, amounts, and dates.
-The app includes a chart view for spending patterns.

 ## Features
-- Add, edit, and delete transactions
+- Add, edit, and delete transactions (date, category, amount, comment)
-- Categorize expenses
+- Set and monitor monthly budget with progress indicator
+- View last month’s balance, this month’s balance, and budget usage
+- Table view with sorting and filtering
-- View spending summaries with charts
+- Expense overview with interactive pie charts (current month + all time)
-- Persistent storage of transaction data
+- Keyboard shortcuts for quick navigation

 ## Tech Stack
 - Java 17+